jasnyder/polarpkg/README.md

 2. Run `gh repo clone jasnyder/polarpkg`
 3. Run `python3 -m pip install .`

+You can pass the `-e` flag to pip (i.e. run `python3 -m pip install -e .`), which will install the package in "editable" mode.
+This means that you can make changes to the source code and these changes will be immediately reflected in the code's behavior, without having to re-run `pip install`.

 This should install the package.
 You should then be able to import it in Python by doing
 ```python
 import polaritymodel